Lake Recreation Health & Safety

 Amoeba & PAM

-Naegleria fowleri and is a specific type of amoeba found in freshwater systems worldwide and is associated with a rare but fatal condition called primary amebic meningoencephailits (PAM).
+Naegleria fowleri is a specific type of amoeba found in freshwater systems worldwide and is associated with a rare but fatal condition called primary amebic meningoencephalitis (PAM).
 Infection in humans occurs when the amoeba enters the nasal passages and travels through the olfactory nerve to the brain.
 Normally, this microscopic protozoan lives in the sediment/water interface and feeds mostly on detritus (decayed organic material).
 When water temperatures are below 80º F (26º C), the organism resides in the sediment and does not usually pose any risk to swimmers.
 As the water warms above that mark, the amoeba changes into a free-swimming form that lives in the water column and is capable of causing the infection.
 Even in warm waters, infection is rare, but there are ways to further safeguard your health while using the local waterways.
-Swim in deeper clear water when possible, wear nose plugs or a scuba mask, and do not allow children to dive or play roughly in warm, shallow water areas.
+Swim in deeper, clear water when possible, wear nose plugs or a scuba mask, and do not allow children to dive or play roughly in warm, shallow water areas.
 Although weather patterns can cause variations in water temperatures, our lakes are typically above 80 degrees from early June until early October.
 The City posts the beaches at Dinky Dock and Lake Baldwin Park with informational signs whenever water temperatures exceed 80 degrees.

 Access more information on Naegleria fowleri.